View across the Thames

 The ASG offers a panel of experienced practitioners to act as arbitrators in small collision and salvage cases and a panel of solicitor mediators, through the closely related Maritime Solicitors Mediation Services.

-As well as being the seat of the High Court, London is a long established centre for maritime arbitrations.
-Arbitration before a Lloyd’s appointed arbitrator is the most common way of resolving salvage and towage disputes arising anywhere in the world not only under the long established Lloyd’s Open Form (LOF) salvage contract but under other contracts, or at common law.
-Some ASG solicitors also accept appointments as arbitrators and the London Maritime Arbitrators Association (LMAA) embodies a panel of arbitrators with a wide variety of commercial, practical and legal experience in the shipping world, specialising in carriage of goods, sale and purchase, and other contractual shipping disputes.
+London is also a long‑established global centre for maritime arbitration.
+Arbitration before a Lloyd’s‑appointed arbitrator is the most common method for resolving salvage and towage disputes worldwide—not only under the long‑standing Lloyd’s Open Form (LOF) salvage contract, but also under other contractual arrangements or at common law.
+Some ASG solicitors also serve as arbitrators.
+The London Maritime Arbitrators Association (LMAA) offers a panel comprising individuals with wide‑ranging commercial, practical and legal experience in shipping, specialising in carriage of goods, ship sale and purchase, and other contractual maritime disputes.

 Design and development by Primitive